 Children and adults returning from Syria

-- The situation of a child returning to Finland from the camp will be assessed individually, on a case-by-case basis.
-The aim is to support each child with a systematic and long-term approach by relying on cooperation among authorities and by promoting his or her chances to return to a normal every-day life.
+- The situation of every child returning to Finland from the camp will be assessed individually, on a case-by-case basis.
+The aim is to provide each child with systematic and long-term support relying on cooperation between authorities and promoting reintegration to normal living.

-What about the returnees’ criminal liability?
+What about criminal liability?

 - Finland will do everything in its power to bring to justice those who are guilty of crimes.

 - Children may be witnesses or victims of crime.
 The social services will be responsible for dealing with children under 15 years of age.